g-rl/catbox-iw/README.md

 # catbox

-- still in beta - exe required
+- still in beta - exe required or latest iw7-mod build or it won't work
 - report bugs to @nyli2b on twitter
+- drag into infinite warfare root directory - steam is required